navidJadid/openease-setup/README.md

     DOCKERBRIDGE_REPO="https://github.com/ease-crc/openease_dockerbridge.git"
     ```

-    Lastly, make sure your `git config` has the right username and e-mail (either locally or globally).
-You can check this in your terminal with:

-    ``` shell
-    git config [--global] user.name
-    git config [--global] user.email
-    ```

-    You only need the global flag, if you want to check your global `git config`.
-If you enter it, omit the square brackets.
-If you do not how to set up your `git config`, check out this [page from atlassian](https://support.atlassian.com/bitbucket-cloud/docs/configure-your-dvcs-username-for-commits/).

-    **IMPORTANT**: If you don't have a global `git-config`, you have to make sure to create the target parent directories **before** executing the script and set up the local `git-config` (otherwise the script cannot clone the repositories due to lacking credentials).

     Finally, open a terminal and execute `bash <location of the script>/install.sh`.
 Check the console output and folder structures to see if everything installed properly.
 The intended folder structure (for the default installation) should be:

     ``` system